SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 _VS Code highlighting non-ASCII characters in yellow._

 The line separator characters were a pretty clear red flag for me.
 They were different from the question mark squares around `intuitive`.
-I remembered vaguely from reading about Unicode that Unicode had tried to add line and paragraph separator characters for representing new lines and paragraphs (`<br>` vs `<p>` in HTML, or shift+enter vs enter in Google Docs) because line feed `\n` and carriage return `\r` weren't enough.
+I remembered vaguely from reading about Unicode that Unicode had tried to add line and paragraph separator characters for representing new lines and paragraphs (`<br>`{:.language-html} vs `<p>`{:.language-html} in HTML, or shift+enter vs enter in Google Docs) because line feed `\n` and carriage return `\r` weren't enough.
 VS Code rendered the entire line as a grey comment, but Google surely included the line separator characters for a reason, right?

 I tried running the first line of the comments in the console.